cmcghan/spr/README.md

 * ***This is not a normal interpreter per se, but it can be used to visualize what your Python code is doing step-by-step and line-by-line:*** https://pythontutor.com/
   * Copy all your code into here and then click "Visualize Execution" for it to create the visuals for you: https://pythontutor.com/python-debugger.html#mode=edit

+* ...There are also 'iPython notebooks' that some folks create and share online -- these range from the very complex to very simple
+  * Jupyter Notebook has a free online tool (Jupyter Lab) that allows ".ipynb" tutorials and such to be shared easily: https://jupyter.org/try-jupyter/retro/notebooks/?path=notebooks/Intro.ipynb
+  * Google Colab also has an online tool that runs ".ipynb" files as well: https://colab.research.google.com/drive/1YKHHLSlG-B9Ez2-zf-YFxXTVgfC_Aqtt
+  * Some iPython notebooks for programming for kids are discussed in this forum here: https://discourse.jupyter.org/t/python-for-kids/6747

 ### General (free) Python programming stuff for kids
 * PythonTurtle (inspired by Logo) (requires local install)
   * This is a self-contained tutorial that requires a local installation, but is pretty good: https://pythonturtle.org/